ab31mohit/inter-iit_Team62/README.md

 pip install packaging==22.0
 ```
 Now try re-building the workspace.
-Now try re-building the workspace.

-### 7. Testing the PX4 setup :

-- Build & launch the gazebo simulation with SITL
 ### 7. Testing the PX4 setup :

 - Build & launch the gazebo simulation with SITL